-Case Study: Using CluePoints to Reveal Protocol Deviations in Patient Selection
+Using CluePoints to Identify protocol Deviations in Patient Selection

 Every clinical trial protocol requires a set of criteria to be developed that describes the types of patients who are eligible to take part in the research, with the aim of creating a desired population from which study data can be collected.